 Lichonczak was an assistant under Hickey at Texas A&M from 1987-90 after a pair of seasons (1985-87) at Old Dominion, where he helped the Monarchs to the 1987 Sun Belt Conference Championship and an NCAA Tournament berth.
 Prior to his time in Norfolk, Va., Lichonczak was an assistant at Ohio State from 1980-85 and aided the Buckeyes to four consecutive Big Ten titles (1982-85) and NCAA Tournament appearances in 1982, ’84 and ‘85.
 The 1985 squad finished the season with a 26-2 record, 18-0 Big Ten mark and advanced to the Elite Eight before falling to Old Dominion, the eventual national champion.

 His coaching career began at his alma mater, Idaho, in 1978.
 In his final campaign with the Vandals, the squad went 25-6 and claimed the Region IX Championship to advance to the Association for Intercollegiate Athletics for Women (AIAW) Division II National Tournament.

 Along with his collegiate experience, Lichonczak served in the WNBA as an advance scout for the San Antonio Silver Stars in 2010 and was a first assistant and offensive coordinator for the Washington Mystics in 2009.
 In addition, he was an assistant coach for the Nigerian Women’s National Team in 2007.

-Lichonczak received his master’s degree in athletics administration from Ohio State in 1985.
-He and his wife, Maryann, have a son, Yov, and one daughter, Nika.
+Lichonczak, who earned a bachelor of science degree in social studies and education from Idaho in 1978 and a master of arts degree in athletic administration from Ohio State in 1985, and his wife, Maryann, have a son, Yov, and a daughter, Nika.